Q: How to fix the format did not complete successfully error?

 Now that you have clicked the start button, you have given Recoverit the go-ahead to scan the device.
 This takes some time; thus, you should give it time.
 On the left of the screen, you will see a list of the files organized by file types or folders.
 You can preview the targeted files by selecting them.

 Before the recovered data is shown by file types you can preview it.
 Recoverit also allows you to filter files as per your requirements.
 To retrieve the data, use the "Recover" button.
 Note that, you should not save your data to the disk that you will format now.

-The motive of using Recoverit Data Recovery tool is that it helps you to restore files from the device that you will format.
-Below steps will guide you in proper formatting.
+The motive of using the Recoverit Data Recovery tool is that it helps you to restore files from the device that you will format.
+The below steps will guide you in proper formatting.

 Unknown virus infections lead to USB malfunctions.
 It may also cause the format did not complete successfully error and for it to work, the virus must be cleared.
 Although an anti-virus program installed in the PC can clear the error, you can use CMD.
 By doing this successfully, you can format the USB drive.

 If you have not downloaded anti-virus software, you can use Windows Defender.
 This is an in-built Windows 10 tool that offers protection to your computer.